Virtual data room vs notion hero.

 Why are virtual data rooms so expensive?

-Traditional VDRs were built for enterprise M&A transactions, not startups.
+Traditional VDRs were built for enterprise M&A transactions, not small businesses.
 The original customers were investment banks and law firms managing billion-dollar deals, where $2,000/month is irrelevant.
-Legacy providers also charge per user seat, which compounds quickly during a fundraise with many investors.
-Newer platforms have rebuilt VDR functionality specifically for startup fundraising and document sharing - these tend to use flat monthly pricing and are considerably more accessible.
+Legacy providers also charge per user seat, which compounds quickly.
+Newer platforms have rebuilt VDR functionality specifically for light use cases and secure document sharing - these tend to use flat monthly pricing and are considerably more accessible.
 Ellty Data Room plan, for example, is $149/month with no per-seat fees.

 Can I use Notion as a data room?

-You can, and many early-stage founders do.
+You can, and many early-stage companies do.
 Notion is great for organizing documents and sharing them with a small number of people.
 But it's missing several things that matter during formal due diligence: you can't track who viewed which document or for how long, you can't gate access behind an NDA, you can't add watermarks to prevent unauthorized sharing, and there's no proper audit log.
 For warm intros and early conversations with angels, Notion works fine.
-Once you're in active due diligence with institutional investors, you'll want a proper data room tool.
+Once you're in serious deals, you'll want a proper data room tool.

 What's a good Notion data room template structure?